drewk2629/password-gen/README.md

 https://drewk2629.github.io/password-gen/

 ## About the Project
-This is a randomized password generator created in javascript.
+This is a randomized password generator created in JavaScript.
 Users are guided through creating a random password with window prompts and alerts.

 Users must follow guidelines instructed on prompts or else they cannot proceed.

 ## Demo